yichunzhao/value-spel/README.md

 VM options: -Dspring.profiles.active=shape

-in case selecting more than one profiles, using comman to separate them
+in case selecting more than one profiles, using comma to separate them

 -Dspring.profiles.active=shape,cut

 ## Programmatically set active profile

-injecting an Enviornment instance.
+It may inject an Enviornment instance in the Spring, and then setActiveProfile